airborne-commando/OPSEC-OSINT-Tools/README.md

 Also this guide can help prevent issues such as doxing.
 The obvious way is to follow [Key-Takeaways](#Key-Takeaways) and use [people search tools](#people-search-tools-in-the-states) with a self audit to reduce the amount of info you have on yourself publicly[^66] [^50].

 Can you predict someone’s behavior with this? not exactly; people are unpredictable at times.

-> “Privacy is necessary for an open society in the electronic age.
-Privacy is not secrecy.
-A private matter is something one doesn’t want the whole world to know, but a secret matter is something one doesn’t want anybody to know.
-Privacy is the power to selectively reveal oneself to the world.”
-(Hughes, 1993, para.
-1)[^72]

 # OSINT/OPSEC Tools